ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-tap-common.md

 > Note: Timestamps are relative to a time immediately after the FPGA bitfile is downloaded and run, not to the start of the acquisition.
 This allows for capturing I2C and GPIO timestamps during configuration before the acquisition starts.

-1. Set the following controls on the Tsp Example VI and leave all other values at their defaults.
+1. Set the following controls on the Tap Example VI and leave all other values at their defaults.
     > Note: VI controls and indicators can be reset to default values by clicking on the **Edit** menu and selecting the **Reinitialize Values to Default** option.

     | Tab | Setting | Value |